uselessdevice/recipes/recipes/chipotle-chili.md

 ## Notes

-12 ounces by volume of TVP rehydrates to 1.5 pound ground meat equivalent
+12 oz by volume of TVP rehydrates to 1.5 lb ground meat equivalent

 Benefits from using a homemade adobo sauce with cinnamon in it (can substitute this for the chili powder).